If you are thinking about creating your own wedding vows, don't miss this advice from professional vow writer, Kristen of Love Notery!

 When I say, “DIY Wedding,” what comes to mind?
-Likely money saving projects, but I’d like to flip the switch.
-DIYing your wedding is all about putting your personal touch into your wedding day.
+Likely money-saving craft projects, but I’d like to flip the switch.
+DIYing your wedding is all about putting your personal touch on your wedding day.
 Think about it, everything you do “DIY-style” is a reflection of you!

 But this can seem like an overwhelming task.
-Writer’s block anyone?
-With just a few tricks you can master your wedding vows in no time.
-I’ve pulled together a couple writing tips to help you write meaningful, heartfelt wedding vows.
+Writer’s block anyone? 🙋🏽♀️ With just a few tricks you can master your wedding vows in no time.
+I’ve pulled together a few writing tips to help you write meaningful, heartfelt wedding vows.

 How to Create Your Own Wedding Vows